bangerlee/ketama_md5_hash/README.md

 ketama_md5_hash
 ===============

-ketama_md5_hash is a md5 digest generator for C and python, it accepts a string and outputs an unsigned int, which couble be used as a hash value.
+ketama_md5_hash is a md5 digest generator for C and python, it accepts a string and outputs an unsigned int, which could be used as a hash value.

 Installation
 =======